 Moreover, the involvement of all relevant institutions and organizations from the beginning was and is very important for the success of the pilot implementation.
 These took place at the so-called deployment desk meetings, where all stakeholders come together every few months, as well as at some other informal meetings in between whenever necessary.
 With this instrument, it was also ensured that all relevant players were reached to share the knowledge and transfer it to other external audiences that are not part of the inner circle.
 Participation in external events by means of presentations to promote the project results (Rostock, Vienna, Bolzano, Graz) are also important measures within the framework of the stakeholder engagement process.
 In this context, the energy infrastructure companies Fernwärme Weiz and Energienetze Steiermark are to be increasingly integrated in the future.
 A cross-fertilization event organised by the Climate Alliance Styria, with contribution of the W.E.I.Z., was also held in Weiz.
-In addition, at the project's ending, further publicity events are to be implemented locally.
+In addition, at the project's ending - the opening of the storage was organised on the 23rd of July 2021 with a lot of stakeholders attending.